coderabbitai/coderabbit-docs/docs/tools/semgrep.md

 > Due to licensing it doesn't ship with the
 > [community-created Semgrep rules](https://github.com/returntocorp/semgrep-rules),
-> but you're free to use these in your own project.
+> but you're free to use these in your own `semgrep.yml` config file.

 > **NOTE: CodeRabbit will only run Semgrep if your repository contains a Semgrep
 > config file.
 In addition you must also define the path to this file in